 Seth Rogen is known to most of the world as an actor and has attained a reasonable Hollywood presence.
 This is The End marks his debut as a director.
 The Canadian-born Rogen first appeared on the short-lived tv series Freaks and Geeks (1999-2000).
 Thereafter he made a name as a comedy writer on the equally short-lived tv series Undeclared (2001-2), where his friendship with Jay Baruchel began, and on Da Ali G Show (2003-4).
 Bit parts in films like Anchorman: The Legend of Ron Burgundy (2004), The 40 Year Old Virgin (2005), You, Me and Dupree (2006), even Donnie Darko (2001), followed.
 Rogen had his breakout hit with the Judd Apatow film Knocked Up (2007), and around the same time also wrote and made a supporting appearance in the other big Apatow produced hit Superbad (2007), followed by his starring in and writing the Apatow-produced stoner comedy Pineapple Express (2008).
 These served to give Rogen a Hollywood name and he has gone onto star in other films such as Zack and Miri Make a Porno (2008), Funny People (2009), 50/50 (2011) and The Guilt Trip (2012), as well as do voiceover work in Kung Fu Panda (2008), The Spiderwick Chronicles (2008), Monsters vs Aliens (2009) and Paul (2011).

 As an actor, Rogen has charted out an amiably middle of the road niche; Seth Rogen the writer is a somewhat more dubious proposition.
 His scripts for Superbad and Pineapple Express have been side-splitting.
 And then of course there was the subsequent notoriety of The Interview (2014).
 There are also the occasions where he has ventured into genre material with less than happy results – the abortion that was The Green Hornet (2011) and the none-particularly standout The Watch (2012), which vanished with little notice, although he and collaborative partner did redeem themselves with the animated Sausage Party (2016).
-They have also produced the comic-book adapted tv series Preacher (2016-9), the time travel comedy Future Man (2017– ) and the superhero series The Boys (2019- ).
+They have also produced the comic-book adapted tv series Preacher (2016-9), the time travel comedy Future Man (2017-20) and the superhero series The Boys (2019- ) and producing An American Pickle (2020) with Rogen as a Jewish immigrant from 1919 awoken in the present.

 This is The End is developed from out of an eight-and-a-half minute comedy short Jay and Seth vs. The Apocalypse (2007) written by Rogen and his regular creative partner Evan Goldberg that starred Rogen and Jay Baruchel as two roommates trapped in a messy apartment as the apocalypse hits.
 Despite rumours to the contrary, Jay and Seth vs. The Apocalypse has never been screened to the public (although a trailer is available on YouTube).
 Rogen shipped the short film around Hollywood where the rights were picked by Mandate Pictures.
 With the full-length film version, Rogen and Evan Goldberg make their mutual directorial debuts.
 (The Point Grey production company banner is named after the Vancouver high school where both grew up).